In today’s world, there are a lot of creative ways you can put your property to work for you.

 In 50 months, you make back your money on the installation of a solar energy system even without the property value hike.
 After the 50-month mark, your solar energy system will yield $1,200 annually at the numbers supposed.

 Now, solar panels usually only last around ten years.
-So at minimum, you’re looking at $6,000 profit for your investment over the course of ten years.
+So at a minimum, you’re looking at $6,000 profit for your investment over the course of ten years.
 But there’s no hard and fast rule which says your solar energy system will just quit after ten years.
 You’ll likely just have to fix panels as they break, meaning you can still “float” a few years profitably.

 Furthermore, it’s entirely feasible to install a solar energy system on your own.
 Basically, you need panels and the proper connecting cables.
 These go into a surge controller, and from there into an “energy sink”, or a system of networked industrial-strength deep cell batteries—consultation is wise here, but you don’t always have to get roped into paying for installation.
 Depending on the components and the setup, it is possible to do this yourself with minimal difficulty.